ronamosa/ronamosa.github.io/website/docs/engineer/go-the-complete-developers-guide.md

 :::info

-Doing the Udemy [course](https://www.udemy.com/course/go-the-complete-developers-guide) to learn Golang.
+My notes of the ["Go: The Complete Developers Guide (Golang)"](https://www.udemy.com/course/go-the-complete-developers-guide) course on Udemy to learn Golang.

 :::